lhbikos/ReCenterPsychStats/docs/09-OneWayRepeated.md

 Although we note some skew and kurtosis, particularly for the multivariate class, none exceed the critical thresholds of |3| for skew and |10| identified by Kline [-@kline_data_2016].

-I can formally test for normality with the Shaprio-Wilk test.
+I can formally test for normality with the Shapiro-Wilk test.
 If I use the residuals from an evaluated model, with one test, I can determine if TradPed is distributed normally within each of the courses.

 ```r